 Mashed Potatoes with Half and Half are soft, creamy and are buttered and salted to perfection.
 I’ve mastered the butter and liquid ratio so you’ll end up with the best mashed potatoes every. single. time!

 If you’re looking for the perfect Thanksgiving mashed potatoes recipe, this is it!
 These potatoes are also amazing served with Mississippi Pot Roast, or used in Shepherd’s Pie.
 Looking for mashed potatoes with a bit of a twist?
-Try my Brown Butter Rosemary Mashed Potatoes
+For mashed potatoes with some tang, try my Sour Cream Mashed Potatoes.
+For mashed potatoes that are next level, you have to try my Brown Butter Rosemary Mashed Potatoes

 Mashed Potatoes on a black plate topped with melted butter.